 – The constituent residual texture picture associated with view B is extracted from the non-base texture view and is 1:2 upsampled horizontally and vertically to a residual picture view B.

-– Using the resulted depth view B and the view synthesis parameters, the base texture view is projected to the coordinates of the residual picture B. The remaining holes are inpainted to generate the displayable view.
+– Using the resulted depth view B and this SEI message, the base texture view is projected to the coordinates of the residual picture B. The remaining holes are inpainted to generate the displayable view.